Hardball Tactics in Negotiation Definition & Examples

 Lowball Highball Tactic

-The negotiator applies a lowball/highball tactic to get the other party’s attention.
+The negotiator applies a lowball/highball tactic to get the other party's attention.
 They know that they will not be able to achieve it but offer.
-Actually, the lowball/highball tactic begins with an extremely low or high opening offer to the opposite party.
+The lowball/highball tactic begins with an extremely low or high opening offer to the opposite party.
 The extreme proposal will stimulate the other party to re-evaluate their opening offer and move closer to or beyond their resistance point.

 Lowball Highball Tactic in Negotiation Example-1

 For example, your son does not want to go to school by bus because his friends come by private vehicle.
-Therefore, he decided not going school till buying a private car.
+Therefore, he decided not to go to school till buying a private car.
 You offer him to gift a new personal car by next month to make him happy.
 You know very well that you will not be able to buy a new private car by next month.
 It is a ridiculous offer that is called a lowball/highball tactic.
 Later, you manage to persuade him to go to school by bus for six more months, but you will buy a motorbike for him after six months.

 Lowball Highball Tactic in Negotiation Example-2

 For example, imagine that you want to buy a woody chair.
 They negotiate with the seller, and the set price is 100RM; you might think it is unacceptable, so you say can I buy it for 20 RM because it does not seem that high?
-The seller might shock for a while, and after that, the seller might say,” 50RM, take it okay?”
+The seller might be shocked for a while, and after that, the seller might say," 50RM, take it okay?"
 Finally, your goal has been achieved.

 Lowball Highball Tactic in Negotiation Example-3

-For example, my girlfriend (ELA) stopped talking to me because another girl likes my photos uploaded on Facebook.
+For example, my girlfriend (ELA) stopped talking to me because another girl liked my photos uploaded on Facebook.
 ELA is jealous of girls who like and comment on my Facebook photos.
-I offered him not to use Facebook anymore to continue our communication.
+I told him not to use Facebook anymore to continue our communication.
 She also knows that It is quite impossible to stop using Facebook.
 However, this tactic stimulates her to talk to me for bargaining.
-We argue for an hour to finally agree that I would block the girl from following me on Facebook.
+We argued for an hour to finally agree that I would block the girl from following me on Facebook.
 Finally, I managed to think that blocking is so much better when it is a bad idea to stop using Facebook due to the girl.

 Bogey Tactic